mate-desktop/mate-desktop.org/blog/20150610-mate-1-10-released.md

   * Enable window shadows for CSD applications
   * Enable regular icons for window controls
   * Disable use of symbolic icons
-  * use mate logo for spinner animation
+  * Use mate logo for spinner animation
   * Refactor GreenLaguna
   * Refactor ContrastHigh themes
   * TraditionalOKTest is installable with normal configure flags